GAFBlizzard/forge-cards/README.md

 This is a fan project.
 No rights infringement is intended.
 No money is made.

-KeyForge is owned by FFG.
+KeyForge is owned by Fantasy Flight Games.